qhull/qhull/README.txt

   - make
   - export LD_LIBRARY_PATH=$PWD/lib:$LD_LIBRARY_PATH

+  To build 32-bit Qhull on a 64-bit host (uses 33% less memory in 4-d)
+  - make new M32=-m32

+  To build 32-bit Qhull without -fpic (may be faster, but shared library may fail)
+  - make new M32=-m32  FPIC=

   The Makefiles may be edited for other compilers.
   If 'testqset' exits with an error, qhull is broken

   A simple Makefile for Qhull is in src/libqhull and src/libqhull_r.
   To build the Qhull executables and libqhullstatic
   - Extract Qhull from qhull...tgz or qhull...zip
   - cd src/libqhull_r  # cd src/libqhull
   - make

 -----------------
 Installing Qhull with CMake 2.6 or later

   See CMakeLists.txt for examples and further build instructions

   To build Qhull, static libraries, shared library, and C++ interface
   - Download and extract Qhull (either GitHub, .tgz file, or .zip file)
   - cd build